isomerpages/nlb-biblioasia/_jul-to-sep-2022/They Died for All Free Men: Stories from Kranji War Cemetery.md

 The items relating to Laing were donated by his grand-nephew, Dayne Cowan, to the library in 2019.

 ![](/images/Vol%2018%20Issue%202/Kranji%20War%20Memorial/Textbox%20images.png)

-(Clockwise from top) Portrait of Sergeant Gordon Laing in uniform.
+<div style="background-color: white;">(Clockwise from top) Portrait of Sergeant Gordon Laing in uniform.
 This belonged to Laing’s sister, Ilena, whom Laing was very close to.
-There are holes on the corners as Ilena had tacked the portrait on her wall; Condolence letter (undated) and commemoration scroll from King George VI to Gordon Laing’s parents; Letter from the Commonwealth of Australia Department of the Army on the campaign stars and war medals posthumously awarded to Gordon Laing for his service during World War II. _Collection of the National Library, Singapore._
+There are holes on the corners as Ilena had tacked the portrait on her wall; Condolence letter (undated) and commemoration scroll from King George VI to Gordon Laing’s parents; Letter from the Commonwealth of Australia Department of the Army on the campaign stars and war medals posthumously awarded to Gordon Laing for his service during World War II.<i> Collection of the National Library, Singapore.</i></div>

 **REFERENCES**